Andre Gunder Frank: Works and ideas

 During his career, Frank taught and did research in departments of anthropology, economics, geography, history, international relations, political science, and sociology.
 He worked at nine universities in North America, three in Latin America, and five in Europe.
 He gave countless lectures and seminars at dozens of universities and other institutions all around the world in English, French, Spanish, Portuguese, Italian, German and Dutch.
 Frank wrote widely on the economic, social and political history and contemporary development of the world system, the industrially developed countries, and especially of the Third World and Latin America.
 He produced over 1,000 publications in 30 languages.
 His last major article, "East and West", appeared in the volume: "Dar al Islam.
 The Mediterranean, the World System and the Wider Europe: The "Cultural Enlargement" of the EU and Europe's Identity" edited by Peter Herrmann (University College Cork) and Arno Tausch (Innsbruck University), published by Nova Science Publishers, New York.

 His work in the 1990s focused on world history.
 He returned to his analysis of global political economy in the new millennium inspired by a lecture he gave at the Stockholm School of Economics in Riga (SSE Riga).
 In 2006 SSE Riga received Andre Gunder Frank's personal library collection and set-up the Andre Gunder Frank Memorial Library in his honor, with the support of the Friedrich Ebert Foundation.

 Frank was a prolific author, writing 40 books.
 He published widely on political economy, economic history, international relations, historical sociology, and world history.
 Perhaps his most notable work is Capitalism and Underdevelopment in Latin America.
 Published in 1967, it was one of the formative texts in dependency theory.
 In his later career he produced works such as ReOrient: Global Economy in the Asian Age and, with Barry Gills, The World System: Five Hundred Years or Five Thousand.
 Frank's theories center on the idea that a nation's economic strength, largely determined by historical circumstances—especially geography—dictates its global power.
 He is also well known for suggesting that purely export oriented solutions to development create imbalances detrimental to poor countries.
-Frank has made significant contributions to the world-systems theory (which, according to him, should be rather called the World System one).
+Frank has made significant contributions to the world-systems theory (which, according to him, should simply be called the World System), insisting that the idea of numerous "world-systems" did not make much sense (indeed, if there are many "world-systems" in the world, then they simply do not deserve to be called "world-systems"), and we should rather speak about one single World System.
 He has argued that a World System was formed no later than in the 4th millennium BC; his argument contrasts sharply with the scholarly majority who posit beginnings in the "long 16th century" (a position held, for example, by Immanuel Wallerstein).
-Frank also insisted that the idea of numerous "world-systems" did not make much sense (indeed, if there are many "world-systems" in the world, then they simply do not deserve to be called "world-systems"), and we should rather speak about one single World System.

-In one of his last essays, Frank made arguments about the looming global economic crisis of 2008.
+In one of his last essays, Frank made arguments about the 2008 financial crisis.